croedel/MTECmqtt/README.md

 MODBUS_IP : "xx.xx.xx.xx"   # IP address of "espressif" modbus server
 MODBUS_PORT : 5743          # Port (usually no change required)
 MODBUS_SLAVE : 252          # Modbus slave id (usually no change required)
+MODBUS_TIMEOUT : 2          # Timeout for Modbus server (s)
 ```

 That's all you need to do!

 ## Commandline tool
 Having done the setup, you already should be able to start the command line tool `MTEC_tool.py`.
-As default, it will connect to your device and retrieve a list of all known parameters in human readable format.
+As default, it will connect to your device and retrieve a list of all known Modbus registers in a human readable format.

 By specifying commandline parameters, you can:
-* Toggle between a full export of all parameters `-t full` or a subset of the essential ones `-t essential`
+* Toggle between a full export of all registers `-t all` or a subset of the essential ones `-t essential`
-* Provide a customize list of addresses (=parameter id's) which you would like to retrieve, e.g. `-a 33000,10105,11000`
+* Provide a customize list of Modbus registers which you would like to retrieve, e.g. `-r 33000,10105,11000`
 * Request to export CSV instead of human readable (`-c`)
 * Write output to a file (`-f FILENAME`)